prigo929/Campus-Helper-Bolt/README.md

 - **In-App Notifications**
   - Notification system for:
     - new messages
-    - interest/applications on your jobs
+    - interest/applications on your missions
     - comments on your forum posts
     - other relevant events
   - Notification dropdown in the UI